heypoom/dumbassembler/README.md

 Who needs Apple Silicon when we have Dumbass(TM) Hoomans??

-Since CPU instructions are simple arithmetic operations that a 9 year old kid can understand, we use Amazon's Mechanical Turk (MTurk) API to let real humamns perform the CPU instructions! 💯
+Since CPU instructions are simple arithmetic operations that a 9 year old kid can understand, we use Amazon's Mechanical Turk (MTurk) API to let real humans perform the CPU instructions! 💯

 We also use captchas to let unsuspecting users perform the computation for us, free of charge!